stanford-cs348k/asst2-convlayer/README.md

     tar -xvf <TARBALL_PATH>

-Once you've downloaded and untar'd the release, say into directory `my_halide_dir`, change the line in the `Makefile` that looks like this
+Now that you've downloaded and untar'd the release, say into directory `my_halide_dir`, change the line in the `Makefile` that looks like this

     HALIDE_DIR ?= /PATH/TO/Halide-14.0.0-ARCH-OS